byllyfish/oftr/docs/Introduction.md

     telnet localhost 9191

-Type (or paste) the following into Telnet.
+Type the following into Telnet.
 Both case and indentation are important.
+The "---" and "..." lines must not be indented.

 ---
   event: LIBOFP_LISTEN_REQUEST